 We don’t always have the opportunity to work with one of our partners with a long enough lead time to produce a bar with them, but we still come up with those unique blends every month and use it as an opportunity for innovation.
 No matter what, $1 from each bar goes to support our Community Bar partners.

 The price of our Community Bar is not determined by the connection to a cause.
 When we create a Community Bar there is a lot more that goes on behind the scenes than it seems.
 There are hidden costs around design and ingredients that are less common and purchased in smaller quantities which affects the price of purchasing the ingredients, as it is a limited batch soap.

-The bars are often (but not always) a new scent (a new formula), which means extra time and testing around the development of the bar, and test batches to ensure the ingredients blend well and behave as we would like them to.
+The bars are often a new formula, which means extra time and testing around the development of the bar, and test batches to ensure the ingredients blend well and behave as we would like them to.
 Sometimes ingredients can surprise us once combined and the scent or look isn’t quite right!

 Also, at Rocky it’s important to inspire people beyond just giving money to a cause, that’s putting internal resources towards education and audience engagement around a cause through our content and outreach.

 This year, we’re proud to be partnering with Nature Conservancy Canada and Spirit North.